apache/nuttx/configs/olimex-lpc1766stk/README.txt

        $ tcpdump -n -nn -i sl0 -x -X -s 1500

-    NOTES:  Only UART1 supports the hardware handshake.
+    NOTE: Only UART1 supports the hardware handshake.
 If hardware handshake is not available, then you might try the slattach option -L which is supposed to enable "3-wire operation."

+    NOTE: This configurat only works with VERBOSE debug disabled.
+For some reason, certain debug statements hang(?).

+    NOTE: This example does not use UART1's hardware flow control.
+UART1 hardware flow control is partially implemented but does not behave as expected.
+It needs a little more work.

  thttpd:
     This builds the THTTPD web server example using the THTTPD and the examples/thttpd application.